 A: Let me know.
 I'll take a look and make any necessary changes.
 Please include the URL of the page where you saw the error, since I don't know which of the thousands of pages you are looking at.

-A: Here are the parameters and a form to complete.
+A: Here are the guidelines.

 A Can you give me recommendations for restaurants, attractions, vacation spots, and the best areas to live?